evkx/evkx.github.io/content/models/mercedes/eqc/EQC_400_4MATIC/_index.md

 There is one climate system available.

-## Comfort
+## Comfort features

-Mercedes-EQ EQC 400 4MATIC has several features to make your life as a driver or passenger more comfortable.
+The Mercedes-EQ EQC 400 4MATIC includes several features to enhance comfort and convenience:

-Keyless entry allows access to the car without needing to find the key.
-As long you bring it with you, the doors open.
+- **Keyless entry:** Allows access to the car without needing to find the key, as long as you have it with you..

-Keyless go makes it possible to start the car without using the key.
+- **Keyless go:** Enables starting the car without using the key.

 {{<evkxdisplayaddarticle />}}